lesaint/lesaint.github.io/content/articles/2024-03-18_emulate_crontab_mail_feature_with_a_script.md

 Unfortunately, on QNAP NAS systems (at least on mine with QTS 5.X), `Crontab` `MAILTO` is disabled, not implemented, or not working.

-To work around this, one can write a Bash script that will mimic the behavior: call a command, and if anything is written to `stdout` or `stderr`, send it by email to some recipient.
+To work around this on my TS-253E, one can write a Bash script that will mimic the behavior: call a command, and if anything is written to `stdout` or `stderr`, send it by email to some recipient.

 !!! note " Sources"